awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClientProtocol.md

 func detachFromIndex(input: DetachFromIndexInput, completion: @escaping (ClientRuntime.SdkResult<DetachFromIndexOutputResponse, DetachFromIndexOutputError>) -> Void)
 ```

-### detachObject(input:​completion:​)
+### detachObject(input:completion:)

 Detaches a given object from the parent object.
-The object that is to be detached from the
-parent is specified by the link name.
+The object that is to be detached from the parent is specified by the link name.

 ``` swift
 func detachObject(input: DetachObjectInput, completion: @escaping (ClientRuntime.SdkResult<DetachObjectOutputResponse, DetachObjectOutputError>) -> Void)
 ```

-### detachPolicy(input:​completion:​)
+### detachPolicy(input:completion:)

 Detaches a policy from an object.